HHS/simpler-grants-gov/analytics/README.md

 ### Triggering a report

-> NOTE: This option is only available to project maintainers with write access to the repo.
+> Note: This option is only available to project maintainers with write access to the repo.

 If you're a project maintainer and want to run the reports outside of the daily schedule, you can also trigger the report to run manually using the following steps: